visnkmr/timenetspeed/README.md

 # Please Note:

 ### Some Android TV/Fire TV OS versions lack the accessibility service option to be able to enable Overlay permission for any app, hence, Unless permission is allowed manually the overlays won't be displayed.
 #### So on these devices the app shows you these details on opening the app unless the permission is granted.
-In order to enable the permission visit: visnkmr.github.io/overlay-permission-help
+In order to learn how to enable the permission visit: https://visnkmr.github.io/overlay-permission-help

 ##### We hope you will continue supporting us by downloading, using and rating our apps in the appstore @ https://visnkmr.github.io/myapps